Deciphering Core, Valence and Double-Core-Polarization Contributions to Parity Violating Amplitudes in $^{133}$Cs using Different Methods: Theory Methodology

 where subscript $l$ denotes for the linked terms, bra states with superscript $*$ means excited states with respect to the respective DHF ket states appear in the equations.
-In the {\it ab initio} procedure, the energy of the $|\Psi_v \rangle$ is determined by calculating expectation value of the effective Hamiltonian i.e.
+In the {\it ab initio} procedure, the energy of the $|\Psi_v \rangle$ is determined by calculating expectation value of the effective Hamiltonian; i.e.

-with respect to $|\Phi_v \rangle$.
 As can be noticed $E_v$ is a function of $S_v$ and $S_v$ itself depends on $E_v$.
 Thus, the non-linear Eqs. (\ref{eqsv1}) and (\ref{heff1}) are solved iteratively to obtain amplitudes of $S_v$.
 As pointed out earlier, appearance of $E_v$ in the determination of $S_v$ amplitudes is a consequence of using orbitals from $V^{N-1}$ potential.
-It is also possible to obtain amplitudes of the RCC operators by substituting experimental energy in the semi-empirical approach.
-Also, one can scale the $S_v$ amplitudes by multiplying by a suitable parameter $\lambda$ to obtain the calculated $E_v$ value matching with the experimental energy in the similar spirit of the {\it scaling} procedures adopted in Refs. \cite{Porsev2010} and \cite{Dzuba2012}.
+To evaluate $E1_{\text{PV}}$, we expand the $T$ and $S_v$ operators by treating $H_W$ as the perturbation to separate out the solutions for the unperturbed and the first-order wave functions by expressing